changchang233/Simple-Deeplearning/README.md

 # Simple-Deeplearning
-This is one of assignment of my course
+# This is one of assignment of my course
-It print some infromation about the dataset
+# It prints some infromation about the dataset
-Then ask user to select the override model or the library model The algorithm is KNN
+# Then asks user to select the override model or the library model
+# The algorithm is KNN